tabiosg/big-two/README.md

 Picture 4: Best hand played so far being shown at the top of the screen

-The game continues until there is a winner.
+The game continues until someone no longer has any cards, in which case they are declared the winner.
 Once there is a winner, an alert will pop up on the user's window as shown in the following image.

 ![Winner pop up on the window screen](src/images/demo/winner.png)